 Why is Regression Testing Important?

 Without a doubt, software updates come with inherent risks that can negatively affect existing functions.
-Most recently, a software update for Microsoft’s Windows 7 made headlines after it introduced a bug that caused wallpaper issues for some Window 7 users.
+In 2020, a software update for Microsoft’s Windows 7 made headlines after it introduced a bug that caused wallpaper issues for some Windows 7 users.
 In the end, Microsoft was forced to launch an additional update to resolve the bug.

 For organizations employing the agile method, regression testing is even more important as news functions are added during each sprint.
 Regression testing is also key for companies developing SaaS or mobile apps, which are often continually developed and enhanced via updates to provide users with new functionalities over the life of the product.